International relations (1919–1939): 1930s

 The Blum government joined Britain in establishing an arms embargo during the Spanish Civil War (1936–1939).
 Blum rejected support for the Spanish Republicans because of his fear that civil war might spread to deeply divided France.
-As the Republican cause faltered in Spain, Blum secretly supplied it the Republican cause with arms, funds and sanctuaries.
+As the Republican cause faltered in Spain, Blum secretly supplied the Republican cause with arms, funds and sanctuaries.
 Financial support in military cooperation with Poland was also a policy.
 The government nationalized arms suppliers, and dramatically increased its program of rearming the French military in a last-minute catch up with the Germans.

 French foreign policy in the 1920s and 1930s aimed to build military alliances with small nations in Eastern Europe in order to counter the threat of German attacks.
 Paris saw Romania as an ideal partner in this venture, especially in 1926 to 1939.
-During World War II the alliance failed.
+During World War II, the alliance failed.
 Romania was first neutral and then after Germany defeated France in 1940 and the Soviet Union annexed Northern Bukovina and all of Bessarabia it aligned with Germany.
 The main device France had used was arms sales in order to strengthen Romania and ensure its goodwill.
-French military promises were vague and not trusted after the sellout of Czechoslovakia at Munich in 1938, By 1938 French needed all the arms it could produce.
-Meanwhile Germany was better poised to build strong economic ties.
-In 1938-39 France made a final effort to guarantee Romanian borders because it calculated that Germany needed Romanian oil, but Romania decided war with Germany would be hopeless and so it veered toward Berlin.
+French military promises were vague and not trusted after the sellout of Czechoslovakia at Munich in 1938, By 1938, France needed all the arms it could produce.
+Meanwhile, Germany was better poised to build strong economic ties.
+In 1938–1939, France made a final effort to guarantee Romanian borders because it calculated that Germany needed Romanian oil, but Romania decided war with Germany would be hopeless and so it veered toward Berlin.